Citroen C5 Aircross Hybrid boot space & seating

 Citroen C5 Hybrid interior space, storage & comfort

-The chunky block design on the seat upholstery looks good and they're definitely nicely cushioned, although they could do with being a bit more supportive at the sides – you sometimes find yourself sliding over a bit in corners.
-In the back, the C5 gets three proper individually adjustable seats, rather than a little 'bump' in the middle you have in the back of many other cars.
-There's also no transmission tunnel down there on the floor, so even the person sitting in the middle doesn't suffer squashed feet – that gets a big thumbs up from us.
+The chunky block design on the seat upholstery looks good and they're definitely nicely cushioned, although they could do with being a bit more supportive at the sides – you sometimes find yourself sliding around a bit in corners.
+In the back, the C5 gets three proper individually adjustable seats, rather than a little 'bump' in the middle, found in many other cars.
+There's also no transmission tunnel running down the middle of the car, so even the person sitting in the middle doesn't suffer squashed feet – that gets a big thumbs up from us.

 Practicality can be a concern if you're looking at plug-in hybrids, as often they sacrifice some boot space in order to accommodate their batteries.
 And while the C5 Hybrid doesn't have any awkward, boxy intrusions in the boot area, the total luggage volume is slightly less than for other C5s.
 All three of the back seats slide forwards and backwards individually, so you have up to 600 litres to play with when they're in place.
 Drop them down, and you're looking at 1,510 litres in total.
 Corresponding figures for the petrol version are 720 and 1,630 litres respectively.
 There’s underfloor storage for the cables, too.

 The hybrid C5 is a bit heavier than the diesel and petrol versions of the car, and one result of that is a lower towing capacity of 1,300kg, so you're restricted to pulling smaller trailers and caravans with this model.